-Table 6: Sources of uncertainty to be considered under the FCPF MF.
+Table 5.
+Sources of uncertainty to be considered under the FCPF MF.

 Sources of uncertaint y Analysis of contribution to overall uncertainty Contributi on to overall uncertaint y (High / Low) Address ed through QA/QC?
 Residual uncertai nty estimate d?
-Activity Data a Measurem This error represents the operator error during the interpretation of LULCC on sampled points and inconsistencies between operators.
-This error is reduced by extensive QA/QC procedures.
-Quality control was guaranteed by having a team of technicians with experience in forests and remote sensing, all trained using the same methodology.
+Activity Data a Measurem ent error This error represents the operator error during the interpretation of LULCC on sampled points and inconsistencies between operators.
+This error is reduced by extensive QAQC procedures.
+High (bias/rand om) YES NO Quality control was guaranteed by having a team of technicians with experience in forests and remote sensing, all trained using the same methodology.
 The team worked in the same office, and discussed any classification issues with each other.
 Moreover, specific SOPs were defined in order to ensure the consistency in the interpretations.
 Quality control was conducted using the SAIKU extension of Collect Earth.
-This tool allows the detection of whether: (i) Data point was not filled (ii) The class assigned followed the classification hierarchy, based on the % of individual element cover (iii) Year of the Old image/Change image was less than the current image High (bias/rand om) YES NO
+This tool allows the detection of whether: (i) Data point was not filled (ii) The class assigned followed the classification hierarchy, based on the % of individual element cover (iii) Year of the Old image/Change image was less than the current image